idzafic/natID/README.md

 # natID (Native Interface Design)

-nnatID is a C++ framework for developing and distributing a wide range of applications, with a primary focus on engineering and data processing.
+natID is a C++ framework for developing and distributing a wide range of applications, with a primary focus on engineering and data processing.
 It supports the following operating systems:

   - macOS 12.3+ (Intel and ARM)
   - Linux (requires GTK 4.14 or later)